onap/doc/docs/release/index.rst

 Project Specific Release Notes
 ++++++++++++++++++++++++++++++
-Major and stable point releases are specified by a list of project artifact versions in a :ref:`manifest here<doc-release-manifest>`.
+Major and stable point releases are specified by a list of project artifact versions in a :ref:`manifest<doc-release-manifest>`.
-Each project provides detailed :ref:`release notes here <doc-releaserepos>` and prepends to these if/when any updated versions, the project team believes are compatible with major release, are made available.
+Each project provides detailed :ref:`release notes<doc-releaserepos>`
+and prepends to these if/when any updated versions the project team believes are compatible with a major release are made available.

 Supported Platforms